davidmeen/TomeOfTeleportation/readme.txt

   button once to equip it.
 If this doesn't start a cooldown, then click again to teleport.
 Once the summon is successful or you close the Tome the item will be unequipped.

-You can create a macro for a teleportation item by Ctrl + clicking the button.
-The macro will be placed on your cursor and it can be dragged onto an action bar.
-This macro acts like the buttons in the Tome, with the first click equipping the item and the second click using it.

 Right clicking the minimap icon will bring up a quick list of your favourite spells.
 To add a spell to this list right click on it in the main window.